-Potatopak make and sell potato plates.
+Potatopak (now re-branded as earthpac) make and sell potato plates.
 Find out more about the research and development needed to take biodegradable potato plates from the initial concept to the final product.

 Richard Williams started the Potatopak business in New Zealand producing a range of plates made from potato.
 Before deciding on shapes and sizes, he first researched existing disposable products on the market.

 Potatopak chose shapes for the plates that had a point of difference from existingvarieties.
 Potato plates need to have this point of difference because they are more expensive to produce than their plastic counterparts, so the retail price is slightly higher.
 If consumers are motivated by cost more than the environmental impact of the product, they are likely to choose the cheaper alternative.
 When choosing the plate sizes, Potatopak had to consider the usual size of food portions.

 As well as the function of the item and consumer preferences, Richard has to consider the constraints of manufacture.
 He has to make a mould for each different shape and size of item and determine the weight of mixture that will produce the required thickness and strength to make a quality product.

 Richard drew on his engineering background and knowledge to design, build and maintain the machines that make the products andtheir performance.